There’s actually a lot more to creating a video than most people realize. Here’s a list of everything that’s involved:

 This may seem like the hardest part and for some people, it might be.
 But there are countless tools online to make this quick and painless.
 I use Animoto.
 It’s about as “point and click” as you can get for video creation.

-I used to use PowerPoint and Camtasia for slideshow type videos but Animoto is much easier and there are less steps involved.
+I used to use PowerPoint and Camtasia for slideshow-type videos but Animoto is much easier and there are fewer steps involved.
 It’s not cheap though… I think it’s $40 a month.

 If you’re on a budget, you can probably find someone on Fiverr who can do it for five bucks.
 Just make sure the quality is good enough for people to continue watching it.

 For your audio, you have two options… stock music tracks or a voiceover.
 For videos that have a lot of text, I prefer to have a voiceover done.